lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Reverted a change to Section 5.1.3.1 from -02 and reinserting the deleted text

 * Consolidated the definition and transferal of KemCiphertextInfo.
-Added a new Section 5.1.1.5 introducing KemCiphertextInfo in the generlaInfo filed and moving text on how to request a KEM ciphertext using genem/genp from Section 5.1.3.4 to Section 5.3.19.18
+Added a new Section 5.1.1.5 introducing KemCiphertextInfo in the generalInfo filed and moving text on how to request a KEM ciphertext using genm/genp from Section 5.1.3.4 to Section 5.3.19.18

 * Some editorial changes to Section 5.1.3.4 and Appendix E after discussion with David resolving #30 and discussing at IETF 117